earthcubeprojects-chords/chords/whatis.md

 <img  class="img-responsive" src="images/cartoon1.png" alt="CHORDS Portal Cartoon" >

-## The CHORDS Portal
+## The CHORDS Portal is a

-* Is a web server that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
-The data are pushed to and pulled from the Portal using simple HTTP requests.
+* **web server** that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
+The data streams are pushed to and pulled from the Portal using simple HTTP requests.
-* Is a management tool which allows you to monitor and insure that your remote instruments are operating correctly.
+* **management tool** that allows you to monitor your remote instruments, insure correct operation, and maximize data collection.
-* Is a rolling archive from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps via standard protocols.
+* **rolling archive** from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps.
 One click brings you a CSV file.
-Or you pull data directly into your analysis program with just a few lines of code.
+A few lines of code brings data directly into your analysis programs.
-* Is an entry point to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and many other web-enabled functions.
+* **entry point** to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and many other web-enabled functions.